 If plant-based antioxidants like vitamin C and vitamin E can block the formation of nitrosamines, why don’t the bacon manufacturers of the world just add some vitamin C to their meat?
 They do.
-In fact by law, in the United States, bacon has to have antioxidants like vitamin C added to it to cut down on nitrosamine production.
-So what’s the problem?
+In fact, by law, in the United States, bacon has to have antioxidants like vitamin C added to it, to cut down on nitrosamine production.
+So, what’s the problem?

-So when meat industry commentators exclaim: Pork is good for you.
+So when meat industry commentators exclaim: “Pork is good for you.
 Animal fat is food for you.
-Cured meats assist the human body with cardiovascular health, they, don’t know what they’re talking about.
-The natural source of nitrites are from the nitrates in vegetables.
-The bottomline?
+Cured meats assist the human body with cardiovascular health,” they don’t know what they’re talking about.
+The natural source of nitrites are from the nitrates in vegetables, which have the phytonutrients, without the fat that Jekyll-and-Hydes them.
+The bottom line?
 Our body wasn’t designed to get its vegetables in the form of bacon.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.